hashicorp/terraform-provider-aws/website/docs/r/ecs_service.html.markdown

 The following arguments are optional:

 * `alarms` - (Optional) Information about the CloudWatch alarms.
 [See below](#alarms).
 * `capacity_provider_strategy` - (Optional) Capacity provider strategies to use for the service.
 Can be one or more.
 These can be updated without destroying and recreating the service only if `force_new_deployment = true` and not changing from 0 `capacity_provider_strategy` blocks to greater than 0, or vice versa.
 See below.
+Conflicts with `launch_type`.
 * `cluster` - (Optional) ARN of an ECS cluster.
 * `deployment_circuit_breaker` - (Optional) Configuration block for deployment circuit breaker.
 See below.
 * `deployment_controller` - (Optional) Configuration block for deployment controller configuration.
 See below.